lambdastackio/aws-sdk-rust/README.md

 ### XML
 AWS S3 uses XML for transmitting and receiving (headers too).
-At this time there are no good implementations of XML Serialization (serde works for Deserialization) so each XML construct for sending and receiving from S3 had to be defined with a parser/writer (project rusoto did the heavy lifting in this area).
+At this time there are no good implementations of XML Serialization (serde works for Deserialization) so each XML construct for sending and receiving from S3 had to be defined with a parser/writer (project rusoto did a lot of the heavy lifting in this area).

 Other AWS Services primarily use JSON and De/Serialization is possible for those service.